2023년 9월 고2 모의고사 변형 (18-30번)

 “A quarter?
 What on earth do you need a quarter ____

-My tone ____ on irritation.
+My tone bordered on ____

-____ only costs a quarter.
+It only ____ a quarter.
 Please?”

-I placed a quarter in ____ son’s hand.
+I placed a ____ in my son’s hand.

 Number 20

-It ____ difficult for employees to change who they are; it is usually much easier for them to change how they act.
+It is difficult for employees to change who they are; it ____ usually much easier for them to change how they act.

 Number 21